GoogleCloudPlatform/DataflowJavaSDK/README.md

 ## Status [![Build Status](https://api.travis-ci.org/GoogleCloudPlatform/DataflowJavaSDK.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/DataflowJavaSDK)

-Both the SDK and the Dataflow Service are generally available, open to all developers, and considered stable and fully qualified for production use.
+Both the SDK and the Dataflow Service are generally available and considered stable and fully qualified for production use.

 This [`master`](https://github.com/GoogleCloudPlatform/DataflowJavaSDK/) branch
 contains code to build Dataflow SDK 2.0.0 and newer, as a distribution of Apache